Wealthfront Automated Bond Portfolio Methodology White Paper

 Constraints

-In order to make sure the Automated Bond portfolio is well diversified, we impose maximum bounds at two levels: the sector level and the granular sub-asset class level.
-Sectors are defined as treasuries, corporates, and high-yield and emerging market bonds.
-Sub-asset classes are covered in detail above.
+In order to make sure the Automated Bond Portfolio is well diversified, we impose maximum bounds at two levels: the sector level and the granular sub-asset class level.
+Sectors are defined as Treasuries, corporates, and high-yield and emerging market bonds.
+Sub-asset classes are covered in detail in the “Defining Bond Asset Classes and Sub-Asset Classes” section above.
 Each sub-asset class includes a primary ETF we selected in Table 1 and its alternative ETFs.
 In stressed markets, asset volatilities may temporarily rise above their long-term estimates.
 This phenomenon is more prominent for assets with higher volatility.
-Thus, we cap the weight of higher risk sectors and sub-asset classes to lessen the effect of short-term, high-volatility periods, with the size of the cap decreasing with the riskiness of the segment.
+Thus, we cap the weight of higher risk sectors and sub-asset classes in an attempt to lessen the effect of short-term, high-volatility periods, with the size of the cap decreasing with the riskiness of the segment.

-For most individual sub-asset classes, we impose a maximum allocation of 30%.
+For most individual sub-asset classes, we generally impose a maximum allocation of 30%.
 Other respected sources (including Swensen, 2005) recommend similar maximum asset class allocations.
 The exceptions are high-yield bonds and emerging market bonds due to their higher risk relative to others in our universe.
-For high-yield bonds and emerging market bonds, the maximum is 20% to control the overall portfolio risk level in stressed markets.
+For high-yield bonds and emerging market bonds, the maximum is 20% to better manage the overall portfolio risk level in stressed markets.

-As mentioned in the introduction section, we constructed the Automated Bond portfolio to have roughly half of the expected volatility of the lowest risk versions of our Classic Automated Investing Account portfolios.
-Specifically, we constrain the estimated annual volatility of the portfolio to be 3%.
-To put this number into perspective, 3% volatility is lower than most of the sub-asset classes in Table 3, including medium-term treasuries.
-The resulting Automated Bond ETF portfolios have lower expected volatility than the Bloomberg US Aggregate Bond Index, a market capitalization-weighted aggregate index for US investment grade bonds.
+As mentioned in the introduction section, we constructed the Automated Bond Portfolio to have roughly half of the expected volatility of the lowest risk versions of our Classic Automated Investing Account portfolios.
+Specifically, we constrain the estimated annual volatility of the portfolio to 3%.
+To put this number into perspective, 3% volatility is lower than most of the sub-asset classes in Table 3, including medium-term Treasuries.
+The resulting Automated Bond ETF portfolios are designed to have lower expected volatility than the Bloomberg US Aggregate Bond Index, a market capitalization-weighted aggregate index for US investment grade bonds.

 Personalization with Tax Rates